dhis2/developer-portal/docs/cli/readme.md

 ## Functionalities
 Once you have installed the CLI, you should be able to run the `d2` command in your terminal.
 This will show you the available commands and options.

-There's several sections within the CLI, and each has it's own set of commands and options.
+There are several sections within the CLI, and each has its own set of commands and options.
 The sections are:

 - `d2 app`: Front-end application and library commands
 - [`d2 cluster`](/docs/cli/cluster): Manage DHIS2 Docker clusters